openimis/openimis-fe_js/README.md

     - run `yarn install`

 * after this you can execute `yarn start` and you should see local module in your imis application.

+### To add github workflows files to the particular module
+* from `/openimis-fe_js`:
+  * run this command: `node dev_tools/addCiToModule.js <moduleNameDirectory>`
+  * for example `node dev_tools/addCiToModule.js openimis-fe-invoice_js`
+* this command allows to add files to execute CI on every PR and allows to publish to npm.
+* if `.github/workflows` doesn't exist in particular module, this directories are created while running this command
+* files to be added through that command based on provided templates:
+     * CI_and_build.yml
+     * npmpublish.yml
+* those files are saved in `.github/workflows`